-1. Make sure headlamp switch is in OFF position, then open the hood.

-2. Remove the protective cover by turning the three knobs to the unlock position.

-3. Disengage the safety snap on the connector by pulling upward slightly on the clip.

-4. Release clip and disconnect the electrical connector from the bulb.
+- 1. Make sure headlamp switch is in OFF position, then open the hood. - $2. \ \mbox{Remove}$ the protective cover by turning the three knobs to the unlock position. - 3.
+Disengage the safety snap on the connector by pulling upward slightly on the clip. - 4.
+Release clip and disconnect the electrical connector from the bulb.

-5. Remove the bulb retaining ring by rotating it counterclockwise (when viewed from the rear) about 1/8 turn to free it from the bulb socket, and slide the ring off the plastic base.
-Keep the ring to retain the new bulb.